Putting together a home that makes our guests feel welcomed and comfortable upon walking through the door is easier than you think!

 Whether you have a small or large doorway, we recommend spending some extra time decorating your entrance.
 You can try adding lights or hanging up decorative art pieces that can draw your guests’ attention.

 To make your entryway even more welcoming, place a big, leafy plant right next to the front door or somewhere visible upon entering.
+Natural decor and materials (like wood or stone) can do a lot to create a grounded, soothing space.

 2. Add a statement piece